jasonhanks/k8v/README.md

 The full view is currently the same as the default view but will show more detailed *related* resources visually indented below the resource instead of summarizing them.

-This will includes many resource types such as ConfigMap, Ingress, NetworkPolicy, Secret, Service, etc.
+This will includes many resource types such as ConfigMap, Ingress, NetworkPolicy, Secret, Service, etc. that are currently only summarized for the parent resource.